Contact Us 1-800-596-4880

 Configure a Global Element for the Connector

-When you configure a connector, it’s best to configure a global element that all instances of that connector in the app can use.
-JMS Connector comes with a fine-tuned set of default values, both for publishing and consuming messages.
+To avoid connectivity issues, create separate JMS configurations for publishing and consuming, instead of creating a shared JMS configuration for both publishing and consuming.
+JMS Connector comes with a fine-tuned set of default values for publishing and consuming messages.
 The only requirement is to configure which connection to use.
 You can define a global default behavior for all the operations associated with the configuration and then override each parameter in only the operations that require a custom behavior.

 To configure the global element for JMS Connector, follow these steps: